View

 Can you provide an official diagnosis?

-Yes, if applicable, we can provide an official diagnosis through our assessment process.
+Yes, if clinically appropriate, we can provide an official diagnosis through our assessment process.

 Can I apply to NDIS or DSP?